-- critically evaluate current research and advanced scholarship in the area of the interaction of agriculture, soils, ecology and environment; - critically evaluate the sustainability of agricultural and environmental management systems and have a holistic awareness of current thinking and practice in development; - C3 develop logical thinking and a structured approach to problem-solving, using and developing computer models where appropriate; - comprehend and critically interpret a range of agricultural, environmental and ecological data, present and summarise such data to critically assess its significance, using statistical techniques where appropriate, and produce a reasoned argument; - C5 formulate and design agricultural, environmental and ecological surveys and develop integrated project proposals against different types of objectives; - C6 formulate and test hypotheses using logical and consistent quantitative or qualitative criteria.
+- critically evaluate current research and advanced scholarship in the area of the interaction of agriculture, soils, ecology and environment; - critically evaluate the sustainability of agricultural and environmental management systems and have a holistic awareness of current thinking and practice in development; - develop logical thinking and a structured approach to problem-solving, using and developing computer models where appropriate; - comprehend and critically interpret a range of agricultural, environmental and ecological data, present and summarise such data to critically assess its significance, using statistical techniques where appropriate, and produce a reasoned argument; - C5 formulate and design agricultural, environmental and ecological surveys and develop integrated project proposals against different types of objectives; - C6 formulate and test hypotheses using logical and consistent quantitative or qualitative criteria.

-The cognitive skills C2-C6 are developed initially in the degree programme's Phase 1 modules through a combination of lectures, practical classes exercises (ACE8022, ACE8028, ACE8020, ACE8045, ACE8023, ACE8024, and ACE8021); problem-solving exercises (ACE8022, ACE8020, AES835); case studies (ACE8028, ACE8021, ACE8019, ACE8023, BIO8014, ACE8049) and field classes (ACE8028, ACE8030, BIO8045, ACE8024).
+The cognitive skills C2-C6 are developed initially in the degree programme's Phase 1 modules through a combination of lectures, practical classes exercises (ACE8022, ACE8028, ACE8045, ACE8024, and ACE8021); problem-solving exercises (ACE8022); case studies (ACE8028, ACE8021, BIO8014, ACE8049) and field classes (ACE8028, ACE8030, ACE8045, ACE8024).
 They are progressed in the specialised compulsory modules and in optional specialised modules, where they are applied to specific research or management issues, sometimes in a field-based environment (C5).
-Cognitive skills C1 are particularly developed in specific specialised compulsory modules through lectures, seminars (ACE8027, ACE8021, ACE8019, ACE8023, ACE8024, BIO8016), and case studies (ACE8028, ACE8021, ACE8019, ACE8023, BIO8014, ACE8049) involving literature reviews, guided reading and critical analysis of presentations.
-The MSc project and thesis (ACE8094) allows cognitive skills C1-C6 to be applied to a specific research problem or issue guided by individual supervision, sometimes in a tropical location.
+Cognitive skills C1 are particularly developed in specific specialised compulsory modules through lectures, seminars (ACE8049, ACE8021, ACE8024), and case studies (ACE8028, ACE8021, BIO8014, ACE8049) involving literature reviews, guided reading and critical analysis of presentations.
+The MSc project and thesis (ACE8098) allows cognitive skills C1-C6 to be applied to a specific research problem or issue guided by individual supervision, sometimes in a tropical location.
 The Diploma Dissertation (ACE8097) teaches the use of cognitive skills C1-C6 in the context of an in-depth and critical review of research results.

-Students are encouraged to acquire cognitive skills in a variety of ways including: the development of a project proposal and development of a logical framework for a development project during their sustainable development module ACE8021 (C2); through developing computer models to simulate environmental systems in ACE8020 (C3); through experience of case studies, course work and discussion following seminars (C1-C6) in (ACE8027, ACE8021, ACE8019, ACE8023, ACE8024, BIO8016 and ACE8049); and through designing a sampling and analysis strategy and analysing the data from ecological and environmental field surveys and reflecting on field exercises (C4-C5) in ACE8045 and ACE8030.
-The design and practice of the MSc research project (ACE8093 and ACE8094) is also important and is particularly useful for further developing all these cognitive skills but particularly for understanding the development of and testing of hypotheses (C6).
+Students are encouraged to acquire cognitive skills in a variety of ways including: the development of a project proposal and development of a logical framework for a development project during their sustainable development module ACE8021 (C2); through experience of case studies, course work and discussion following seminars (C1-C6) in (ACE8049, ACE8021, ACE8024, BIO8039 and ACE8049); and through designing a sampling and analysis strategy and analysing the data from ecological and environmental field surveys and reflecting on field exercises (C4-C5) in ACE8045 and ACE8030.
+The design and practice of the MSc research project (ACE8093 and ACE8098) is also important and is particularly useful for further developing all these cognitive skills but particularly for understanding the development of and testing of hypotheses (C6).
 The Diploma Dissertation (ACE8097) is useful in developing some of the cognitive skills C1-C5.

 Key skills are rarely assessed by formal examination (D5-D7).
-Scientific/technical reports (D1-D8) in ACE8028, ACE8030, ACE8021, ACE8019, ACE8024, project proposals (ACE8021), a logical framework for a development project (ACE8021), the MSc thesis (ACE8094) and oral examination, or the Diploma Dissertation (ACE8097) and other elements of assessed coursework (D1-D4, D6-D8) are the main methods of assessment.
-Assessed seminar presentations seminars (ACE8027, ACE8019, ACE8023, ACE8024, BIO8016 and ACE8049) test oral communication and presentation skills, as does the final viva voce examination of the MSc thesis.
+Scientific/technical reports (D1-D8) in ACE8028, ACE8030, ACE8021, ACE8024, project proposals (ACE8021), a logical framework for a development project (ACE8021), the MSc thesis (ACE8098) and oral examination, or the Diploma Dissertation (ACE8097) and other elements of assessed coursework (D1-D4, D6-D8) are the main methods of assessment.
+Assessed seminar presentations seminars (ACE8024, ACE8061, BIO8039 and ACE8049) test oral communication and presentation skills, as does the final viva voce examination of the MSc thesis.
 (D1).